nalarkin/story-generator/README.md

 <verb> = hugged | bit | bird```
 ````

+Concepts used to develop this project.

+* BNF grammar notation
+  * used to create the grammar
+* Graph traversal and coloring
+  * used to test validity of grammar rules before generation starts.
+    * Detects if there is at least 1 valid path from each option that is reachable from the starting nonterminal
+    * TODO: Detect that each nonterminal is reachable (test by doing single traversal from the starting nonterminal, and traversing over to see which nodes were visited)

+FAQ

+* Aren't these grammar rules more like trees than graphs?
+  * **<u>Trees are graphs which have the minimum number of edges connecting all nodes.
+Thus, for n nodes, there will always be n-1 edges</u>**.
+These grammars can contain cycles and still be valid, thus, they are more similar to graphs than trees.
+*

 to develop more complex grammar, you might find the following links helpful

 * Grammar rules source: https://grammar.reverso.net/